David Willis (cartoonist): Shortpacked!

 Shortpacked! is a webcomic by Willis set in a toy store.
 It is part of the Blank Label Comics family.
 After putting an end to his successful webcomic It's Walky!, Willis decided to turn Shortpacked!, his autobiographical comic, into a new title.
 Premiering on January 17, 2005, the strip is based in the same universe as It's Walky! and Roomies!, and features two side characters from the previous comic, Robin and Mike.
 The primary inspiration behind Shortpacked was Willis' own experiences working retail at Toys "R" Us.

-While Shortpacked! started off as primarily a gag strip, with little overarching plot, it has begun to develop plot-driven story arcs and complex characters while still alternating with gag strips.
-The comic also often includes strips that take place outside of the regular setting and continuity, in particular one-shots lampooning pop-culture and comic figures such as Batman or Transformers.
+While Shortpacked! started off as primarily a gag strip, with little overarching plot, it began to develop plot-driven story arcs and complex characters while still alternating with gag strips.
+The comic also often included strips that take place outside of the regular setting and continuity, in particular one-shots lampooning pop-culture and comic figures such as Batman or Transformers.

 Shortpacked! has also lampooned mainstream comic strips such as Luann and Funky Winkerbean.
 Shortpacked! showed 16-year-old Luann bragging about having large breasts and even depicted Luann giving the middle finger to Blondie.
 The parody of Funky Winkerbean showed Les Moore and his girlfriend Cayla Williams (the two got married in Willis' strip) having sex while a ghostly Lisa Moore (Les' late wife, who died in 2007 from cancer) watched over them in approval, and in another panel, the resulting baby, who looked like Lisa, was ghostly in appearance.

 A Shortpacked! strip also appeared weekly on toynewsi.com, Toy News International's website, for 250 installments from August 20, 2006, until July 31, 2011.

 On January 17, 2014, the series' ninth anniversary, Willis announced that he planned to conclude the Shortpacked! storyline over the following year, and would cease regular updates to the comic on its tenth anniversary.
 Shortpacked! accordingly ceased regular updates on January 17, 2015.
+Since then, the comic updates annually on April Fool's Day, with occasional updates also occurring with no set schedule.